-Did you know that the cost for acquiring a new customer is 5x more than it is to retain one?
+Did you know that the cost of acquiring a new customer is 5x more than it is to retain one?

 This is a statistic for a customer’s LTV (lifetime value).